 8 Tools to Strengthen Your Board of Directors

 - Bylaws: This is a legal document and also a roadmap for actions that the organization can take.
-While there are plenty of bylaw templates online, your organization should customize the bylaws.
-Some basic items to include in bylaws include: number of board members, how board members are selected, board meetings, committees, voting procedures, conflicts of interest, etc. We recommend that organizations annually review their bylaws and make sure that they are clear and provide good instruction to guide the Board of Directors.
+While there are plenty of bylaws templates online, your organization should customize your bylaws.
+Some basic items to include in bylaws are: number of board members, how board members are selected, board meetings, committees, voting procedures, conflicts of interest, etc. We recommend that organizations annually review their bylaws and make sure that they are clear and provide good instruction to guide the Board of Directors.

 - Board Manual or Handbook: The Board handbook is the “toolbox” for Board members that provides more detail than the bylaws.
 This is a great resource to review during new Board member orientation.
 Some of the key elements that we look for and include in Board Handbooks are: Organization Overview, Contact Information, Board Meetings, Finances and Fundraising, Governance, Committees, Board Policies, and Board Resources.